sushantkapare-dev/AWS_Devops_Zero_to_Hero/Helm/Q_set1.md

 **UPDATED**: This column shows the date and time when the release was last updated or installed.
 It provides a timestamp for the most recent Helm operation on the release.

 **STATUS**: The status column describes the current state of the release.
 Common status values include:

-**DEPLOYED**: The release is successfully deployed.
+1. **DEPLOYED**: The release is successfully deployed.

-**FAILED**: The release encountered issues during installation or upgrade.
+2. **FAILED**: The release encountered issues during installation or upgrade.

-**PENDING_INSTALL**: The release is in the process of being installed.
+3. **PENDING_INSTALL**: The release is in the process of being installed.

-**PENDING_UPGRADE**: The release is in the process of being upgraded.
+4. **PENDING_UPGRADE**: The release is in the process of being upgraded.

-**PENDING_ROLLBACK**: The release is in the process of being rolled back.
+5. **PENDING_ROLLBACK**: The release is in the process of being rolled back.

-**SUPERSEDED**: The release has been upgraded or rolled back to a different version.
+6. **SUPERSEDED**: The release has been upgraded or rolled back to a different version.

-**CHART**: This column displays the name of the Helm chart used for the release.
+7. **CHART**: This column displays the name of the Helm chart used for the release.

-APP VERSION: The application version is the version of the application that the Helm chart deploys.
+8. **APP VERSION**: The application version is the version of the application that the Helm chart deploys.
 This information is provided by the chart and may vary depending on the chart’s configuration.
-DESCRIPTION: This optional column contains a brief description of the release.
-It can provide additional context or information about the release.

 ## Explain the purpose of Helm release management, including how to delete a Helm release and associated resources safely.